Decoding in the presence of ISI without interleaving -- ORBGRAND-AI: Introduction

-The approach uses Approximate Independence (AI) \cite{Sullivan1976,Lewis95B,Pfister02,Pfister04B} with ORBGRAND (ORBGRAND-AI) to obtain these large gains in decoding performance by leveraging dependence over small, manageable neighborhoods of symbols.
-Unlike code-centric decoding methods, such as Cyclic Redundancy Check Code Assisted Successive Cancellation List (CA-SCL) decoding, which is specifically designed to decode CA-Polar codes, ORBGRAND-AI has no limitations regarding the code structure.
-We show that, contrary to common belief that codes need to be specifically designed for correlated channels \cite{forney1971burst}, ORBGRAND-AI can decode any code in channels that exhibit noise correlations.
+The contributions of this paper are twofold.
+First, we introduce ORBGRAND-AI, a decoder that, independently of the underlying code structure, can exploit arbitrary correlation in additive noise caused by equalizing ISI to inform and improve decoding.
+In contrast to common assumptions that correlation must be removed prior to decoding, ORBGRAND-AI leverages it directly within the noise-querying process, yielding improvements of several dB in both block error rate (BLER) and bit error rate (BER).
+Additionally, we provide heuristic arguments to explain the origin of these gains.

+Second, we demonstrate that these gains persist under realistic channel conditions.
+In particular, we consider channel models in which noise coloring arises from practical filtering operations, and scenarios involving higher-order modulation schemes.
+We further evaluate performance under adverse conditions such as quantization effects and channel estimation inaccuracies, showing that the proposed approach remains robust in these settings.

-This paper is structured as follows: Sec. \ref{sec:chan} introduces the two channel models that are considered.
-In Sec. \ref{sec:capacity}, we then provide a heuristic argument why treating small blocks of communications as approximately independent from one another can provide significant gains in decoding performance for correlated channels.
-Sec. \ref{sec:orbgrand_ai} provides a full description of ORBGRAND-AI.
-Sec. \ref{sec:perfeval} provides a performance evaluation of of ORBGRAND-AI benchmarked to decoders including CA-SCL and the original ORBGRAND.
-For the performance evaluation, we consider both a standard two-tap dicode ISI channel, for which a first order autoregressive (AR(1)) model suffices, and a six tap model informed by RFView, which necessitates an second order autoregressive (AR(2)) model.
-Section \ref{sec:robustness} considers robustness to channel mischaracterisation in a variety of settings, establishing graceful degredation in presence of mismatch.
-Closing comments can be found in Section \ref{sec:conclusion}.
+This paper is structured as follows.
+Section~\ref{sec:chan} introduces the two channel models considered in this work: the dicode channel and the RFView channel.
+In Section~\ref{sec:capacity}, we provide a heuristic argument explaining why treating small blocks of symbols as approximately independent can yield significant gains in correlated channels.
+Section~\ref{sec:orbgrand_ai} presents a detailed description of ORBGRAND-AI.
+Section~\ref{sec:perfeval} evaluates the performance of ORBGRAND-AI and benchmarks it against reference decoders, including CA-SCL and the original ORBGRAND.
+Finally, Section~\ref{sec:discussion} analyzes the performance of ORBGRAND-AI in both the dicode and RFView channels across a range of operating conditions.